 • Hygienist / Therapist services £168 per hour

-Please note that this is a cancellation fee that covers our overheads and should not be used to calculate treatment fees which are estimated in your report and estimate.
-This fee does not cover third party cancellation fees that may be charged by anaesthetists which would be payable separately where applicable.
+Please note that this is a cancellation fee and should not be used to calculate treatment fees which are estimated in your report and estimate.
+This fee does not cover third party cancellation fees that may be charged by anaesthetists or laboratory technicians which would be payable separately where applicable.

-13. The hourly fees are set and periodically revised based on the coverage of treatment cost overheads and level of treatment.
-They are subject to revision and the updated fees may be found on the LCIAD website.
-For cancellation of appointments without charge we require the following cancellation notices:
+13. Cancellation notice: The hourly fees at LCIAD are set and periodically revised, normally in April each year, based on detailed annual time and cost calculations and the coverage of treatment cost overheads.
+The current updated fee guide may be found on the LCIAD website.
+However, the fees estimated in the Treatment Plan and Estimate Summary – Finance Options Form are those that apply to each course of treatment.
+For cancellation of appointments without charge LCIAD requires the following cancellation notices: